-Figure.1 illustrates the proposed methodology.
+Fig.1 illustrates the proposed methodology.
 The primary process in the cloud is workload distribution to virtual machines (VMs).
-Using node performance data, decisions about load balancing happen in the dynamic load balancing mode.
+Using node performance data, load balancing decisions are made in the dynamic load balancing mode.
 Due to low number of VMs, resource delivery to the task is crucial in cloud systems.
 As a result of the VM being overburdened with jobs, the reaction time of the system is lengthened.
 Thus, a dynamic load-balancing procedure based on AVPSO is suggested to distribute the tasks across the virtual machines (VMs).
-This strategy involves moving Underloaded VMs take on the VMs' burdened tasks.
-As a result, both the latent times and the performance are accelerated.
-The recommended work-based load balancing method distributes the load in the cloud efficiently.
-The system increases resource utilization while reducing costs and response times.
+This strategy involves moving Underloaded VMs take over tasks from the overloaded VMs.
+Due to this, the performance and the latent times are sped up.
+By effectively distributing the load in the cloud, the suggested work-based load balancing system increases resource utilisation while reducing costs and response times.
 The capacity of each VM is determined after job scheduling.
 Divide the overflow, underload, and balanced containers according to the VM's remaining capacity.
 To complete the load balancing procedure, the ideal underload container is found in the proposed task.
-The tasks are then moved using the migration approach of the best under loaded virtual machines to the worst overloaded ones.
+The tasks are then moved using the migration approach from the worst overloaded VMs to the superior underloaded VM.
 The AVO algorithm is used into PSO to finish the load balancing process and obtain the search space.